Patriotic Fruit Kabobs with Vanilla Bean Yogurt Dip

 - fresh strawberries

-- For the skewers, skewer your strawberries, blueberries and white angel food, alternating colors.
+- For the kabobs, skewer strawberries, blueberries and white angel food, alternating colors.
+Serve immediately.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.